basho/riak_kv/docs/NextGenREPL.md

 * Leader-free replication, although with greater requirement on configuration by the operator to manage redundancy within the setup via scripting `riak.conf` files.

-* By default replication queues contain pointers to objects only, and separate caching of recently replicated objects (in some cases), to allow for longer queues to be supported by default (i.e higher bounds on bounded queues).
+* By default replication queues contain pointers to objects only, stripped of their values, to allow for longer queues to be supported by default (i.e higher bounds on bounded queues) - as the queues need not consider the cost of storing the full size of the object.
+There is a distributed cache, bounded in size, of recently changed objects - so the when a reference is fetched from the queue its value can normally be filled-in efficiently.

-* Priority-based queueing - so that admin-driven replication activity (e.g. for service transition or data migration), full-sync reconciliation and real-time replication activity can be separately prioritised.
+* Priority-based queueing - so that admin-driven replication activity (e.g. for service transition or data migration), full-sync reconciliation and real-time replication activity can be separately prioritised - with real-time replication given the highest absolute priority.

 The overall solution produced using these concepts, now supports the following features:

 * Replication between clusters with different ring-sizes and different n-vals, with both real-time and full-sync replication support;

-* Full-sync reconciliation between clusters containing the same data in less than 1 minute where all data is to be compared, and equivalent time periods if just some data is to be compared for a recent time period.
+* Full-sync reconciliation between clusters containing the same data in less than 1 minute where all data is to be compared, and equivalent reconciliation times if just a bucket or key range is to be compared to validate inter-cluster consistency of recent modifications only.

-* Support for transition operations to expand by splitting different buckets into different clusters.
+* Support for transition operations.
+For example it is common when a cluster becomes very large, to improve efficiency by migrating one or more buckets onto a new cluster.
+The new replication provides assistance to the process of managing such a data migration safely.

 * Many-to-many cluster replication, with both independent configuration and independent operation of different inter-cluster relationships (e.g. Cluster A and Cluster B can be aggressively have all data kept in sync, whereas Cluster C can be concurrently have part of the data set kept in sync with Cluster A and B with a lazier and less resource-intensive synchronisation strategy).